ObamaHaveDih-Tech/School-Game-s-/README.md

 # School-Game-s-
-only use game file (web-ports) if the link files are blocked. instructions
+i have been working on this for the entire winter break. pls enjoy and dont get it blocked (0.00012 gpa moments 💔) only use game file (web-ports) if the link files are blocked. instructions
 - go to a game file you want to play (or link file)